AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter-name.md

 ## Dimension items

-Each item is the literal chapter title reported on `media.chapterStart`.
+Each item is the literal chapter title reported on [chapter start](/help/implementation/events/chapters/chapter-start.md).